 Warm Brown Hair with Caramel Highlights

-It’s a lighter shade of warm brown/caramel natural color with caramel highlights hairstylist Mina Moallaei of Tuscon, AZ created.
-Ends are curled to give hair soft movement and texture.
+Opt for a lighter shade of warm brown/caramel natural color with caramel highlights.
+Ends are bent to give the hair soft movement and texture.

-The hair color was level 6 mocha-brown, so Moallaei decided to lift the hair 2 levels lighter with a soft warm tone.
-“I think light brown hair with caramel highlights are a good choice for women of any age with a fair skin tone,” she adds.
+The hair color is level 6 mocha-brown, so ask your stylist to lift your hair 2 levels lighter with a soft warm tone.
+Light brown hair with caramel highlights is a good choice for women of any age with a fair skin tone.

 Long Brown Hair with Purple Highlights